Bringing environmentally-sustainable development to Jefferson County

 The City of Ranson Jefferson County, West Virginia was one of 50 areas in ten states considered as a location to build our insulation manufacturing facility in the United States.
 Ranson’s proposal was ultimately selected as our home to build this facility.

-The Jefferson County facility, opening Q2 of 2020, will be home to our second stone wool insulation manufacturing plant in the United States, following the facility in Marshall County, Mississippi which opened in 2014.
+The Jefferson County facility, opening fall 2020, will be home to our second stone wool insulation manufacturing plant in the United States, following the facility in Marshall County, Mississippi which opened in 2014.

 ROCKWOOL also operates two North American factories in Canada - located in Milton, Ontario and Grand Forks, British Columbia.